 - Select to upload to company Facebook page as well

 Above and below: As you can see, people use this tag to show many facets and ‘man crushes’ of their lives.
-From a cross country runner to a thoroughbred, cross country jumper.
+From a thoroughbred, cross country jumper, to an A-list celebrity.
 It goes to show that companies can pretty much have a ‘mancrushmonday’ on just about anything.
 As long as it’s interesting, shows a human angle and somehow relates to your company’s goods or services, you’ll be portrayed as participating and joining the social conversation with consumers, not selling a product.

 #transformationtuesday: 2,064,778 photos